Extended Convolution Bounds on the Fr\'{e}chet Problem: Robust Risk Aggregation and Risk Sharing: Notation and Definitions

 \section{Notation and Definitions}

 Let $(\Omega, \Fc, \Pb)$ be an atomless probability space and $\Xc = L^0(\Omega, \F, \Pb)$ be the set of all random variables, and $\X_1 = L^1(\Omega, \F, \p)$ be the set of all random variables with finite mean.
 Correspondingly, we denote the set of all distributions of the random variables in $\Xc$ by $\Mc$, and by $\M_1$ the set of all distributions of the random variables in $\X_1$.
 To ease the notation, we treat almost surely equal random variables and events as identical and set $[n]: = \{1, \dots, n\}$ for $n \in \Nb^+.$ Throughout this paper, we use $\mathrm{U}[a,b]$ with $a<b$ to represent the uniform distribution on $[a,b]$.
-For any $X\in \Xc$, let $U_X \sim U[0,1]$ such that $F_X^{-1}(U_X)=X$ and $U_X$ is usually called the probability transform of $X$ (e.g., Proposition 7.2 of \cite{MFE15}); The existence of such $U_X$ is guaranteed (e.g., Lemma A.32 of \cite{FS16}).
-In this paper, the probability measure ($\mu$) and the distribution function ($F$) are considered equivalent.
+For any $X\in \Xc$, let $U_X \sim \mathrm{U}[0,1]$ such that $F_X^{-1}(U_X)=X$ and $U_X$ is usually called the probability transform of $X$ (e.g., Proposition 7.2 of \cite{MFE15}); The existence of such $U_X$ is guaranteed (e.g., Lemma A.32 of \cite{FS16}).
+In this paper, we identify a probability measure $\mu$ with its distribution function $F$ when no confusion arises.
 Either of them may be used according to the context.
 Moreover, terms like ``increasing'' and ``decreasing'' are in the non-strict sense.

 Next, we introduce a family of risk measures: the average quantile functional $R$.
-For any $I \in \Bc([0,1])$ with $|I|>0$, the functional $R_I: \Mc \rightarrow \Rb$ is defined as
+For any $I \in \Bc([0,1])$ with $|I|>0$, the functional $R_I: \Mc \rightarrow \Rb \cup \{\pm \infty \}$ is defined as

 where $|I|$ is the length of $I$ under the Lebesgue measure on $\R$ and $q^-_t(\mu)=\inf\{x\in \R: \mu((-\infty,x])\ge t\}$ is the left quantile of distribution $\mu$ with $t \in (0, 1]$.
 As $R_I$ is a law-invariant risk measure, we abuse the notation $R_I(X)$ with $R_I(\mu)$ for a random variable $X\sim \mu$.
 This abuse may also apply to other law-invariant risk measures in our paper.